pslu-mphil/Core-course-notes/book/reference/glossary.md

 Biosignature
     Any observable that can be attributed to the action of life, although it may not on its own be definitive evidence of life.
 In this respect fossils are a biosignature, although only thought of as such as we try and push back the earliest evidence for life on Earth.
 In the context of exoplanets, trace atmospheric gasses are the most frequently considered type of biosignature.
 SETI's survey for radio emission from extraterrestrial technological life also a biosignature search.

+Chondrite
+    A class of un-**{term}`differentiated`** meteorites, including the 'carbonaceous', 'ordinary', and 'enstatite' chondrites.
+So named because of they contain chondrules, spheres of silicate mineral presumed to have grown from blobs of melt.

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle undergoing incomplete (i.e., 'partial') melting and that melt moving towards the surface where it solidifies to crust.